alb0084/the-game-of-life/README.md

 # the-game-of-life
-The game of life is relative to generate a Multidimensional array where the state of the configuration grid change based on specific rules.
+The Following Kata (pseudo game) has been developed with Typescript and ReactJs.
+It is concerning to generate a Multidimensional array (i.e., Grid) where the configuration rows change based on specific statement rules.